CreamyMilk/agrobank/sqlmagic/registration.md

--- Prototype first
+--- Prototype first

-User fills in forms he can continue where he/she stopped

-User should be able to submit two photos -ID + Him/her self
+User fills in forms he can continue where he/she stopped User should be able to submit two photos
+    - ID
+    - Him/her self
 - image will be handeld as the user takes photo we upload to server and return the url back to the user